Rivers/Wild and Scenic Rivers

 Recreation opportunities include hunting, fishing, sightseeing, horseback riding, hiking, snowmobiling, skiing, camping, and whitewater rafting. more>>

-To reserve or purchase a John Day River Boater Pass, please visit John Day River Permit System.
+To reserve or purchase a John Day River Boating Permit, please visit John Day River Permit System.

 The rugged, beautiful John Day River canyon land is now the backdrop for Cottonwood Canyon State Park.
 When built out, the park will offer a primitive recreation experience with more than 50 miles of hiking and mountain biking trails.
 The BLM and State Parks will work together to create a seamless experience for visitors that preserves the outstandingly remarkable values of the John Day Wild and Scenic River.